singnet/dev-portal/docs/products/Bridge/eth-to-binance/index.md

 2. **Switch Network to "FROM"**
    Set the network to the **FROM** direction (in this flow: Binance Smart Chain).

-3. **Sign and Authorize**
-   Sign the message and authorize tokens in the Binance Smart Chain network.
-   _Make sure to monitor the network from which you are sending tokens._

-4. **Wait for Confirmation**
+3. **Approve Tokens**
+   - Click the **"Approve"** button to begin the approval process.
+   - A **Metamask** wallet prompt will appear requesting approval for the specified amount of tokens.
+   - Approve at least the amount you intend to transfer.
+   - This step is required to allow the bridge to interact with your tokens securely.
+   > Approval in MetaMask enables the bridge's smart contract to manage a specified token in a specified amount and facilitate its transfer between networks.
+Learn more about token approvals [here](https://support.metamask.io/transactions-and-gas/transactions/what-is-a-token-approval/).

+4. **Convert Tokens**
+   - Once the approval is complete, the **"Convert"** button will appear.
+   - Click **"Convert"** and follow the wallet prompts to sign the transaction.
-   Wait for the confirmation of burned tokens on the Binance Smart Chain network.
+   - Tokens will be **burned** on the Binance Smart Chain network, and an equivalent amount will be **minted** on the Ethereum network.

 5. **Switch to "TO" Network and Account**
    Switch the network and account to **Ethereum** (in this flow: Ethereum).

 6. **Claim Tokens**
-   Click the **"Claim"** button and confirm the transaction on the Ethereum network.
+   - Click the **"Claim"** button in the **Transactions Tab** and confirm the transaction on the Ethereum network.
-   _Make sure to monitor the network where you are receiving tokens._
+   - Ensure you have sufficient funds for the gas fee.

-> **Important:**
+> **Note:**
-> Transferring tokens and claiming tokens are **paid operations**.
-Please ensure you have enough funds to cover the gas fees for both transfer and claim operations.
+> Transferring tokens and claiming tokens are paid operations.
+Ensure you have enough funds to cover the gas fees for both transfer and claim operations.